-How did RAD come about?
+How did RAD programming come about?
 In the 1980s, Barry Boehm, James Martin and others recognized this obvious point: software was not a raw mineral resource.
 They saw software for what it was: infinitely malleable.
 Boehm and Martin took advantage of software’s inherent pliability when designing their development models: the Spiral Model and the James Martin RAD model, respectively.
-Since then, RAD has evolved to take on other forms and acted as a precursor to agile.
+Since then, rapid app development has evolved to take on other forms and acted as a precursor to agile.

 In this post, we take a deep dive into RAD, examining the methodology, reviewing its advantages and disadvantages, comparing it to agile, and exploring the tools.

-Though exact practices and tools vary between specific rapid application development methods, their underlying phases remain the same:
+Though exact practices and tools vary between specific methods, the underlying rapid application development phases remain the same: